serverlessworkflow/specification/specification/README.md

 </details>

-The ForEach state can be used to execute a defined set of states or actions for each element of an array (defined in the states data input).
+ForEach states can be used to execute a defined set of states or actions for each element of an array (defined in the states data input).
 While the [Parallel state](#Parallel-State) performs multiple branches of states or actions using the same data input, the ForEach state performs the defined steps or actions for multiple entries of an array in the states data input.